skiptoniam/bbgdm/README.md

 ##### Plot response curves

-We can use to look at the spline responses in our BBGDM.
+We can use `as.response` to look at the spline responses in our BBGDM.
 The black line represents the median fit, while the grey shaded area is the uncertainty in this fit.

 ``` r
 response <- as.response(fm1)